aghaffar570/ttp-summer-2026/README.md

 # **Tech Talent Pipeline (TTP) Residency, Summer 2026**

 Welcome!
 This is the cohort repo for the Tech Talent Pipeline Residency, Summer of 2026.
-This is your _single source of truth_ for all materials related to the program — assignments, recorded lectures, slides, and code demos.
+This is your _single source of truth_ for all materials related to the program — assignments, slides, and code demos.
 It is a living document, so **bookmark it** and check back regularly as new material is uploaded throughout the program.

-Here are a few things to keep in mind throughout this program:
+A few things to keep in mind:

-1. **Productive Struggle is The Goal.** If you never feel like you're struggling, something is wrong.
-Maybe the material isn't challenging enough — feel free to ask for extra challenges.
-Alternatively, you may not be engaging with the material the way I'm expecting, so don't hesitate to ask if you're on the right track.
-Not all struggle is _productive_, though.
-If you've been spinning your wheels for hours and going nowhere, ask for help.
-We have an incredible team here to support you — take advantage of it.
+1. **Struggle means you're growing.** Feeling stuck is a sign the material is doing its job.
+Give it an honest effort — then ask for help.
+You're not supposed to figure everything out alone, and knowing when to reach out is a skill too.
-2. **Software Engineering is a Team Sport.** This program is designed around working with others, in pairs and on larger teams.
-Our aim is to prepare you for an actual job in tech, which consists of a lot of collaboration.
-You may be paired with someone who has a very different communication style or problem-solving approach than you.
-Practice active listening and be proactive about your needs.
-If you're truly at a roadblock, reach out to a TA or to me.
+2. **Collaboration is part of the curriculum.** You'll pair program, build in groups, and review each other's code.
+Learning to work well with people who think differently than you is one of the most valuable things you'll take away from this program.
-3. **Curiosity is Learning Fuel.** A career in tech requires a consistent desire to learn.
-This industry changes rapidly — skills you develop one year may be obsolete the next.
-I will often give you problems that require scanning documentation, digging through old threads, and experimenting on your own.
-Wonder: what else can I do with this?
-How does this work under the hood?
-What if I combine this with what we learned last week?
-Spend this summer cultivating your mind's natural wanderlust.
+3. **Stay curious.** The best engineers aren't the ones who memorize everything — they're the ones who know how to dig in, read the docs, and ask the right questions.
+That habit starts here.
-4. **AI is a Tool, Not a Crutch.** This cohort is the first to formally integrate AI-assisted development tools (Warp, Cursor, Claude Code, Codex) from day one.
-The goal is not to let AI do your thinking — it is to use AI to amplify your thinking.
-You are expected to understand every line of code in your projects, whether you wrote it or generated it.
-The engineer who can reason clearly about code is the one who stays employable.
+4. **Use AI as a thought partner, not a shortcut.** This cohort works with Warp, Cursor, Claude Code, and Codex from day one.
+These tools can genuinely accelerate your growth — but only if you understand what they're producing.
+Own every line in your projects.

-Let's do this.
+Let's build something great.

 ---